total-typescript/total-typescript-book/book-content/chapters/04-essential-types-and-annotations.md

 };
 ```

-Return types useful for when you want to ensure that a function returns a specific type of value.
+Return types are useful for when you want to ensure that a function returns a specific type of value.

 ### Rest Parameters